Dathalind/dathalind.github.io/_posts/2023-10-17-emotet-analysis.md

 * Sheet5 is empty.
 Same for Sheet6, still not finding the Macros.

-Using a python script called `Oledump.py`, we can extract the stream of data from the xls file, and we can search through the output to find the interesting references such as `urldownloadtofile`.
+Using a python script called `Oledump.py`, we are able to extract the stream of data from the xls file, and we can search through the output to find the interesting references such as `urldownloadtofile`.
 We also see a Microsoft Print to PDF string referenced.

-Also some 36 character stings referenced: `084F01FA-E634-4D77-83EE-074817C03581`
+* Also some 36 character stings referenced: `084F01FA-E634-4D77-83EE-074817C03581`

-A reference to a driver:
+* A reference to a driver:
 `hxxps://download-drivers.net/msi/laptop/msi-ms-7a34?devID=084F01FA-E634-4D77-83EE-074817C03581`

 ![Protection of Excel File](https://github.com/Dathalind/dathalind.github.io/blob/main/assets/img/emotet/protectedworkbookmessage.png?raw=true)

 Without knowing that password, we just gonna have to analyze differently.
+The password on the workbook makes it so we cannot examine the Macros directly, which is a way to prevent further analysis.
+From here, the next step is to pivot into Dynamic Analysis.

 - Interesting file written: `c2rx.sccd`